-Choose Wisely…Your Insurance Company Matters
+Choose Wisely.
+Your Insurance Company Matters

 I’ll admit, some of these are pretty clever.
-Whether it is a talking amphibian, a guy constantly causing chaos, or an athlete giving neighborly advice, the goal is always the same: to sell you insurance.
+Whether it is a talking amphibian, a guy constantly causing chaos, or an athlete giving friendly advice, the goal is always the same: to sell you insurance.
 And you know what, it works!
 The biggest advertisers have the most insureds in the United States.

 My advice is to contact an insurance broker who handles policies from multiple insurance carriers.
 From there, I would recommend eliminating any company that you regularly see in advertisements.
-Don’t be scared of companies you haven’t seen advertise.
-Oftentimes, these less-known companies excel in customer service or claims handling and resolve claims much easier than their more well-known competitors.
-I would recommend that you do some basic research on these companies and ask your insurance broker about them, but don’t be afraid to go with a company you haven’t heard of before.
+Don’t be scared of companies you haven’t seen advertised.
+Often, these less-known companies excel in customer service or claims handling and resolve claims much easier than their more well-known competitors.
+I recommend that you do some basic research on these companies and ask your insurance broker about them, but don’t be afraid to go with a company you haven’t heard of before.

 So go ahead and continue to laugh at some of the clever insurance ads you see on tv.
 Just don’t get sued for being their customer.